Why Autonomous Research Agents Hallucinate — and How a Critic Loop Fixes It

 generated_at: str # ISO timestamp

 Explicit coverage gaps are more useful than confidently wrong answers.
-A user who sees "Coverage gap: regulatory landscape in EU after 2023 — sources available only through Q2 2023" knows exactly what additional research is needed.
+A user who sees "Coverage gap: regulatory landscape in EU after 2023 — sources available only through Q2 2023" knows what additional research is needed.
 A user who receives a hallucinated answer has no signal that anything is wrong until downstream validation fails.

 The category frame